satand/strimzi-mirroring/README.md

 ### Export the primary mirroring user secret to the backup cluster

-How we said the MM2 will be installed in the backup cluster and it needs both kafka mirroring users to read from primary cluster and write to backup cluster.
-Now MM2 can access to the backup mirroring user credential secret directly (they are in the same cluster), but this is not equal for the primary mirroring user credential secret.
-For this reason we create a copy of that secret in the backup cluster using:
+We alreay said the MM2 will be installed in the backup cluster and it needs to use both kafka mirroring users to read from the primary cluster topic and write to the backup cluster topic.
+Currently MM2 can access to the backup mirroring user credential secret directly (they are both in the same cluster), but this is not true for the primary mirroring user credential secret.
+For this reason we will create a copy of that secret in the backup cluster:

 ```bash
 export PRIMARY_MIRRORING_USER_PASSWORD=$(kubectl --context kind-primary get secret primary-mirroring-user -n kafka -o jsonpath='{.data.password}' | base64 -d)